LukeGrahamLandry/franca/devlog.md

 means folding can't be compiled by legacy backend but that's fine since it's just an optimisation.
 - experimenting with invoke_specialized. i remember being annoyed that i couldn't make an Option or Array type in a macro easily.
 - functions for accessing members of a ScopeId, so c parser functions can just be in a struct that we iterate over.
+- use the table for parsing stmts as well

 TODO: import_c cant compile with debug compiler now